 How did you get involved with the Sutton Coldfield Community Games?

 I believe it was via my school.
 Bishop Vesey’s has had a close connection with the Community Games.
-Every year our 6th form students help out the staff and make up numbers.
-The chief organiser Dennis Kennedy was interested in my story and gave me the opportunity to become an ambassador, to which I gratefully accepted.
+Every year, our sixth form students help out the staff and make up numbers.
+The chief organiser, Dennis Kennedy, was interested in my story and gave me the opportunity to become an ambassador, which I gratefully accepted.
 Since then, I have developed a brilliant relationship with Dennis and am very proud and honoured to give back to a community that has supported me over the years.

 What competitions do you have coming up this year?

 Firstly, the London Open in September.
-As I am now a Senior gymnast, I have to make my mark not only within the British Squad, but Europe and the rest of the world.
-As the London Open is my first majors qualifier, I certainly am excited to get out there, show my routines and do my best.
-I have upgraded almost all of my routines, so as well as I am excited I recognise the effort required to perform them well.
+As I am now a Senior gymnast, I have to make my mark, not only within the British Squad but Europe and the rest of the world.
+As the London Open is my first major qualifier, I certainly am excited to get out there, show my routines and do my best.
+I have upgraded almost all of my routines, so as well as I am excited, I recognise the effort required to perform them well.
 I have a solid plan of how to become one of the top British gymnasts and eventually a gymnast who is going to win major medals, and can say truly that I’m itching to get started!
-Now I compete for Scotland, I will attend numerous competitions over the 2nd half of 2017 in order to qualify for the 2018 Commonwealth Games in Australia, and of course will have bigger and better routines by the time those Games come round!
+Now I compete for Scotland, I will attend numerous competitions over the second half of 2017 in order to qualify for the 2018 Commonwealth Games in Australia, and, of course, will have bigger and better routines by the time those Games come round!